johnfedoruk/bangular/aio/content/guide/upgrade.md

 <code-example path="upgrade-module/src/app/ajs-to-a-providers/app.module.ts" region="register" title="app.module.ts">
 </code-example>

-You can then inject it in Angular using its class as a type annotation:
+You can then inject it in Bangular using its class as a type annotation:

 <code-example path="upgrade-module/src/app/ajs-to-a-providers/hero-detail.component.ts" title="hero-detail.component.ts">